PrivateAIM/documentation/src/guide/user/run-your-first-analysis.md

 Before starting an analysis, you need to create a **project**.
 A project contains all analyses related to your research topic.
 At this stage, you select the nodes that are eligible to participate in your study.
 For the detailed process, see [Submitting a Project Proposal](./project).

 **🧬 HALTA Demo:**  For this example, create a project for the topic "Long COVID Research".
-Select Node X and Node Y, as these nodes already contain the necessary demo data for this analysis.
+Select Node `default-1` and Node `default-2`, as these nodes already contain the necessary demo data for this analysis.
+Additionally, one aggregator node has to be selected to merge the results.
+Here you can choose `aggregator-1`.

 🤝 **Node Admin required:** After submission, the Node Admins of the selected institutions must approve the project before you can proceed.